 The degree has to reflect at least five years of study at university level.
 Applicants who plan to graduate in 2016 must provide a university transcript that clearly indicates the progress to degree.

-Documents should be submitted in English, German, French or Italian.
-Documents in other languages should be submitted as certified translations into English or German.
+Documents must be submitted in English, German, French or Italian.
+Documents in other languages must be submitted as certified translations into English or German.

 The application process consists of four parts.

-1. Applicants have to register and log into the Online Application System of the GPTS.
+1. Applicants have to register and log into the Online Application System (accessible only when call for application is ongoing!) of the GPTS.
 Further guidelines will be available after login.
 During the application process you may always save your data at any time and return to the online system at a later date (changes are possible until you submit or the deadline ends).
 Through the system applicants are required to provide

 - proof of their M.A. (or equivalent) with a transcript of courses and grades (NOTE: If the degree is still pending, applicants have to provide a detailed transcript of courses, indicating the progress to degree)

-- two letters of reference (through the system)
+- two letters of reference (also through the system)

 - an abstract of the proposed doctoral project with a working plan